 This wilful vagueness about what is happening can be frustrating in a film but proves intensely fascinating here.
 It is something that at once makes Jo Sung-Hee an inheritor of the tradition of directors such as Andrei Tarkovsky – The End of the Animal sits very much in the same territory as Tarkovsky works like Solaris (1972) and Stalker (1979), which are science-fiction works with a heavy emphasis on enigma and mystery – and the predestination preoccupations of M. Night Shyamalan in his better days – in particular there seems something of the slowly unveiling mystery catastrophes of Signs (2002) and The Happening (2008).
 That is fairly good company for a complete newcomer.
 Above all, The End of the Animal leaves one with an enormous interest in seeing what it is that Jo Sung-Hee would be capable of doing with a proper budget and a professional cast available to him.

-Jo Sung-Hee next went onto make the more mainstream and better budgeted A Werewolf Boy (2012), followed by the hard-boiled detective thriller The Phantom Detective (2016), which sounds like it should be a genre film but isn’t, as well as to write the script for Killer Toon (2013), a horror film about murders that follow a cartoonist’s drawings.
+Jo Sung-Hee next went onto make the more mainstream and better budgeted A Werewolf Boy (2012), followed by the hard-boiled detective thriller The Phantom Detective (2016), which sounds like it should be a genre film but isn’t, and the SF film Space Sweepers (2021), as well as to write the script for Killer Toon (2013), a horror film about murders that follow a cartoonist’s drawings.